Enjoy your event with easy recipes to cook for a crowd.

 • 1 teaspoon pepper

-SUGGESTION: Whether served at a graduation party or a cattle branding these favorites can be made a day or two ahead, refrigerated and then re-heated as needed.
+SUGGESTION: Whether served at a graduation party or at a branding these favorites can be made a day or two ahead, refrigerated and then re-heated as needed.

 Back to Main Menu